metacall/examples/polyglot -random-password-generator/README.md

    - `curl -sL https://raw.githubusercontent.com/metacall/install/master/install.sh | sh`
 2. Install the requirements:
    - `metacall pip3 install -r requirements.txt`
-   - or `metacall pip3 install requests`

 ## Run the application locally
 1. Run the application using `metacall`:
    - `metacall main.js`

-## Run the application in the cloud
+## Run the application on the cloud
 1. Deploy the application through the [dashboard](https://dashboard.metacall.io/)
 2. Test the application
    1. Through your browser: